Murtazoyev/Murtazoyev/README.md

 - 🔭 I’m currently working on **ZAK Pharmacy**

-- 👨‍💻 All of my projects are available at [stradapizza.uz](stradapizza.uz)
+- 👨‍💻 The projects I have worked on are **batata, starada, Zak and more...**

 - 💬 Ask me about **Full-Stack Developer (Front => ReactJs) (Back =>Python | Django)**